 Property & Regeneration

-nplaw provides a comprehensive property law service to all its clients.
+nplaw provides a comprehensive property law service to our clients, who are all public bodies.
 We have experience of transactions ranging from the sale of individual council houses to complex, multi-million pound commercial development agreements.
-Our property lawyers advise on transactions relating to:
+Our property lawyers advise local authorities on transactions relating to:

 Including offices, shops, industrial units and agricultural land;